MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.10 Release Notes.md

 ### NOTICES
 **SNAP E AND T LETTER**
 FOR HENNEPIN COUNTY USERS ONLY: removed date restriction for using the Somali language orientation, and updated verbiage on how users select this option. *Completed by Ilse Ferris (@IlseFerris from Hennepin County) Resolves Issue #2599*

-Adding two counties (Morrison and Pine) that are exempt from snap e&t to the list of exempt counties *Completed by Charles Potter (@CDPotter from DHS) Resolves Issue #2663*

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Scripts retired in this release